A Cigarette Butt – Just One Little Piece of Trash

-One local Boy Scout built and installed cigarette butt receptacles at several Nags Head beach accesses while earning his Eagle Scout badge award.
-In June of 2015, the First Flight High School student, Bryce Pugh, was recognized by Cliff Ogburn, the town manager of Nags Head for his efforts.
+- One local Boy Scout built and installed cigarette butt receptacles at several Nags Head beach accesses while earning his Eagle Scout badge award.
+The First Flight High School student, Bryce Pugh, was recognized by Nags Head Town Manager Cliff Ogburn for his efforts.

 Even if the filters were biodegradable, there’s still the issue of toxins that remain inside them.
 Researchers at the Environmental Protection Agency have found that a single cigarette butt soaked for four days in a liter of water will kill topsmelt fish and fathead minnows in the water.
 Those species are situated on lower parts of the food chain and are normally very hardy critters!

 Some will debate on whether a cigarette butt is really litter.
 They will argue, “The leftover beach chairs and umbrellas are worse than my little cigarette butts!”
 And yes, those are being attacked also, but that’s another story.